 According to the American Cancer Society, at least one in every eight women is likely to develop breast cancer at some point in their life.
 For many of these women, treatment may involve a mastectomy, or the surgical removal of one or both breasts, and although it is not a necessity, most women who have undergone this procedure also choose to undergo surgical breast reconstruction to help them regain a sense of normalcy.
 There are several different approaches to breast reconstruction, ranging from the use of traditional breast implants to procedures that utilize the patient’s own fat, skin, and tissue taken from other areas of the body to reconstruct the breast.
 Regardless of the surgical approach chosen, the goal is to rebuild a natural-looking breast mound that closely mimics the appearance of the original.

 Ever since it was founded in 1968, Atlanta Plastic Surgery, P.C. has been recognized as one of the leading cosmetic and reconstructive plastic surgery centers in the southeast.
 Over the years, we have continued to explore new techniques and technology so that we can continue to provide our patients with the most effective and advanced options.
-If you are interested in learning more about any of the plastic surgery procedures we perform, please contact Atlanta Plastic Surgery to schedule an appointment for a consultation with Dr. Philip Beegle, Dr. Franklyn Elliott, Dr. Fernando Burstein, Dr. James Namnoum, Dr. Joseph Kerwin Williams, Dr. Allyson Maske, or Dr. Hunter Moyer.
+If you are interested in learning more about any of the plastic surgery procedures we perform, please contact Atlanta Plastic Surgery to schedule an appointment for a consultation with Dr. Philip Beegle, Dr. Franklyn Elliott, Dr. Fernando Burstein, Dr. James Namnoum, Dr. Joseph Kerwin Williams, or Dr. Allyson Maske.
 Don’t forget to follow us on Facebook, Twitter, and Google+ for the latest plastic surgery news.